 We have a graduate on an 'IRC Employment-Based Scholarship' (he applied and was successful to get a masters by research).
-He is interested in continuing his study to PhD but from my reading of the T&Cs he would not be eligible to transfer from the masters scholarship to a PhD?
-Could he apply for a PhD Scholarship though he has had a masters scholarship?
+He is interested in continuing his study to PhD but from my reading

 If an applicant currently holds or has previously held an Irish Research Council Employment-Based Postgraduate (Masters) Scholarship, he/she may apply to calls with the Council for a scholarship to undertake a Doctoral Degree.
 The applicant must have finished their Research Masters degree prior to the start date of the Doctoral Degree.